Jackojc/cane/doc/intro.md

 ~> c_gb
 ```

-We introduce a new concept here in the form of literal expressions. `map` takes
+We introduce a new concept here in the form of literal expressions.
+Literal
-a variable number of note values (>=1) which are just MIDI notes.
-We're referencing
+expressions support most of the usual arithmetic you'd expect like addition (`+`),
+subtraction (`-`), multiplication (`*`) & division (`/`) aswell as referencing
+constants.
+This makes it very easy to set up a number of tunable parameters at
+the beginning of your code that you can tweak in one place rather than all over
+the code.

+We've seen `map` before but we're using it in a slightly different way here.
+In
+this example, we are passing multiple MIDI note values to `map`. `map` will assign
+notes to _active_ steps in a circular fashion.
+That means if we have more active
+steps than notes, we will just loop back to the starting note and begin mapping
+from there once again until we reach the end of the sequence.

-some of the constants we defined earlier to cut down on the verbosity of changing
+Some of the constants we defined earlier are being used here to let us easily change
-octaves.
+octaves without being verbose.
+Without these handy constants, we would have to manually
+increment or decrement the note by `12`.

+That's it for our second example!
+Give it a listen and see what you think!
+There's
+a link to a sample I created below if you want to see how it compares/should sound.

 This pattern is fairly basic and lacks any polyphony or interesting rhythm but
 I would encourage you to experiment here and see if you can make something